 As each user browses your site and interacts with different products, we use the model to calculate which product is most strongly associated with the set of products in their recent history.
 This represents the product similar users interacted with.
 The results improve for users who have richer recent histories, but the algorithm is also effective for users who only have one product interaction, even during current sessions.

 The algorithm is updated weekly, redefining all product associations based on your traffic.
 However, it takes into account the current user’s behavior in real time.

 This algorithm is continuously improved and the logic is subject to change.

 These are all personalized recommendation algorithms that work with different technologies to provide items that are “Recommended for you”.
 Currently, the Deep Learning algorithm shows the best performance results in most cases when used on the homepage.
-It combines the best of aspects of the other algorithms: The option to work in real time on feeds of any size (like User Affinity) and the ability to continuously learn based on a predictive model (like Collaborative Filtering).
+It combines the best aspects of the other algorithms: The option to work in real time on feeds of any size (like user affinity) and the ability to continuously learn based on a predictive model (like collaborative filtering).
 We recommend starting off by testing this new algorithm in comparison to any other algorithm currently running on your site.